streamr-dev/network/README.md

 getStreamByName(name) | Fetches a Stream which exactly matches the given name. createStream(properties) | Creates a Stream with the given properties.
-For more information on the Stream properties, consult the API docs. getOrCreateStream(properties) | Gets a Stream with the id or name given in `properties`, or creates it if one is not found. publish(streamId, message) | Publishes a new message (data point) to the given Stream.
+For more information on the Stream properties, consult the API docs. getOrCreateStream(properties) | Gets a Stream with the id or name given in `properties`, or creates it if one is not found. publish(streamId, message, timestamp, partitionKey) | Publishes a new message to the given Stream.

 #### Listening to state changes of the client